scottgigawatt/beets-audible/readme.md

 It fetches audiobook metadata via the Audible and [Audnex API](https://github.com/laxamentumtech/audnexus).
 With this data, it ensures books have the correct tags and makes the collection ready to be served by Plex, Audiobookshelf or Booksonic.

-This fork is intended to be used in conjunction with my docker-m4b-tool https://github.com/seanap/docker-m4b-tool this way all the folder names and functions line up.
+This fork is intended to be used in conjunction with my [auto-m4b](https://github.com/seanap/auto-m4b) docker this way all the folder names and functions line up.

 ## Motivation

 This is a linux only workflow solution to quickly convert and tag your audiobook files to a standard that works with plex.
 This is a CLI only tool, which is actually a great interface to quickly tag a large number of files.

+This was developed to handle book files with no tags, bad tags, or that need to be named and organized in the right folder structure.

 ## Installation